ringoyip0901/githubProject/README.md

 Automated testing is implemented using Jest and Travis CI.

 To open the project, you can either run nodemon and open localhost:3000, or open index.html directly.
+Please use the [approved] branch, which is set to default.

 Features implemented: